albertkx/Berkeley-Crossword-Solver/README.md

 [![datasets](https://img.shields.io/badge/datasets-CrosswordQA-green.svg)](https://huggingface.co/datasets/albertxu/CrosswordQA)
 [![Demo](https://img.shields.io/badge/Streamlit-Demo-informational.svg)](https://berkeleycrosswordsolver.com/j)

 This is the official code for the ACL 2022 paper [Automated Crossword Solving](https://arxiv.org/abs/2205.09665).
-This repository contains the code for replicating training for and running our **Berkeley Crossword Solver** system.
+This repository contains the code for replicating training and running our **Berkeley Crossword Solver** system.
 We also release pretrained models, precomputed FAISS embeddings, and a crossword clue-answer dataset.

-This code is standalone, but those interested in the Matt Ginsberg's Dr.Fill solver can find it on the `drfill` branch.
+This code is standalone.
+Those interested in the Matt Ginsberg's Dr.Fill solver can find it on the `drfill` branch.
 After the victory at the 2021 ACPT, the original Dr.Fill was retired.
 The code is here primarily for archival purposes, and Matt Ginsberg is not in a position to provide assistance with it.

 [[PDF]](https://arxiv.org/abs/2205.09665)